NCAR/python-tutorial/source/tutorials/yourfirst.rst

    You've read the temperature data into the tempout variable, but to do this calculation, you also need to read the windspeed variable from column 7.

-   Modify the columns variable to read:
+   With your terminal open and :code:`python_tutorial` environment activated, modify the columns variable in :code:`mysci.py` to read:

    .. code-block:: python
       :linenos: